“put off your old nature with its deeds. put on your new nature and be RENEWED as you learn to know your Creator and become like him.”

 God changed my heart.
 The circumstances of my life, however, remained the same.
 For many years people of Belarus lived in severe poverty.
 I saw people around me coping with difficulties by turning to drugs, alcohol and domestic violence.
 My family was not an exception and from my early childhood I had to deal with physical and emotional abuse.

 I was very young and it was difficult to make sense of life around me.
 On many occasions I thought that life was too dark and too difficult to endure.
 It was in those difficult moments when God started to reveal Himself to me as my Provider, my Sustainer, my Strength, my Lord and my Friend.
 He was always by my side, through good and bad.
-He was with me when I left everything behind and moved to Canada.
+He was with me when I left everything behind and moved to Canada at the age of 20.
 He was with me when seven month pregnant I lost my child in a car accident.
 He was with me when my daughter Ksenia was born several years later.

 God's faithfulness in the past gives me hope for the future.
 I know that He is in control no matter what.
 I know that nothing can separate me from His love.
 I know that my weary soul can always find rest in the shelter of His presence as I surrender my life to Him and seek to do His will.